andrevidela/Research-report/Thesis/index.md

 g : B -> B

--- assume we have B <: A
+-- Assume we have B <: A

 let a : A = …
     b : B = …
-    y1 = f a -- expected
+    y1 = f a -- Expected
     y2 = f b -- b is a subtype, it's valid no = g a -- a is a supertype of b, invalid in ?rest